Treatment Services

 PIERCE COUNTY JAIL TREATMENT

-PCA provides an in-jail SUD treatment program which includes individual assessments as well as individual and group therapy that is fully compliant with state requirements for outpatient and intensive outpatient treatment.
-Individuals may also access medication assisted treatment (MAT) services at PCA’s site following their release from jail.
+PCA provides an in-jail SUD treatment program for both men and women and includes individual assessments as well as individual and group therapy.
+The program is fully compliant with state requirements for outpatient and intensive outpatient treatment.
+Individuals may also access medication for opioid use disorder (MOUD) at PCA’s facility following their release from jail.

 ALTERNATIVE TO CONFINEMENT (ATC)

-The Alternative to Confinement program provides case management and monitoring services for offenders as an alternative of confinement where the court has authorized the individual’s release.
+The Alternative to Confinement program provides case management and monitoring services for offenders as an alternative to confinement where the court has authorized the individual’s release.

 ATC provides drug and alcohol assessments, referral to treatment and other support services as needed, as well as day reporting.